 If you think that complimentary nitrous oxide sedation at The Philadelphia Dentist can help you at your next appointment, please let us know.

 Our panoramic dental x-rays are valuable because they show our dentists the entire structure of your mouth.
 We can view all your teeth, your upper and lower jaws, and surrounding tissue and structures in a single image.
-Dr. Schriftman and Dr. Eckley use panoramic x-rays to diagnose problems like:
+Dr. Schriftman and Dr. Ambriz use panoramic x-rays to diagnose problems like:

 - Advanced gum disease